Search

 Your potential can be influenced by where you work, who you work for and the training required to develop your skills in the field.

-The HVACR program coming to UTI prepares students to pursue licensing for entry-level work as HVACR technicians.
-HVACR techs perform maintenance and ensure critical operations stay up and running.
+The HVACR Technician program at UTI prepares students to pursue certifications for entry-level work as HVACR technicians, performing maintenance and ensuring critical operations stay up and running.

 For more information on the HVACR program, request info.
-We’ll get in touch to tell you about start dates, career resources, financial aid and other helpful details that could lead to an exciting hands-on career.10
+An Admissions Representative will reach out to tell you about start dates, career resources, financial aid and other helpful resources that will help you prepare for an exciting hands-on career.10

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.